Academix1/Python_Resume_Content/README.md

 ## **Projects**

+### **Course Management System (Full-Stack Web Application)**
+**Description:** Developed a comprehensive Course Management System with functionalities for user authentication, course management, progress tracking, and personalized course recommendations.
+The backend is powered by Django and Django REST Framework (DRF) for efficient API management, while the frontend utilizes React.js and Redux for a responsive, dynamic UI.

 ### **Frontend (React):**
 - Managed **user authentication** with JWT tokens for secure login and session handling, ensuring efficient token validation and storage in local storage.
 - Implemented **form validation algorithms** using regular expressions for fields like email, password, and course details to ensure secure and valid data submission.